Everything Royal

 Apart from fingernail clippings, Carroll described a trade in everything from locks of hair to "Wombat letters" -- letters written by Diana to Prince William by his pet name "Wombat".
 Carroll said after Diana died in a Paris car crash in 1997, her phone was "ringing off the hook" with offers.
 "The money that was changing hands at the time was scary," she said, adding that she had sold one "Wombat letter" for 32,000 pounds.

 "This is not the interview I gave.
 Had they wanted to do a story about Janet Jenkins, Prince Charles and a 30 year old romance, they should have interviewed Janet Jenkins and HRH Prince Charles.
-This article was to be about my collection going up for auction, my feelings and sentiments regarding the royals trying to erase Diana from history and their attempts to thrust Camilla Parker Bowles into the limelight.
+This article was to be about my collection, my feelings and sentiments regarding the royals trying to erase Diana from history and their attempts to thrust Camilla Parker Bowles into the limelight.
 The most significant parts of the letters which talked about the pressures from the press and family on Charles to find a wife as soon as possible and his frustrations with royal duties were never touched on.
 Alicia Carroll 9/9/2002"

 Tuesday 10 September 2002 02:34:52pm